NHatsen/LocRW/README.md

-# LocWR
+# LocEW

-LocWR is a dll that let's you read a FTView .loc file, returning a list of the local messages.
+LocRW is a dll that let's you read a FTView .loc file, returning a list of the local messages.
 Also, it's possible to write a new .loc file is you provide a valid list of local messages.

 Some methods for reading and writing local messages from/to .csv files are provided.